Cato Networks Knowledge Base

 Note

-Note: Cato Cloud does not support Graceful Restart.
+Note: Cato doesn't support Graceful Restart.

 Security and Networking